PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 both variants, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit transpose/unary-fanout orchestration: completed state

+The characterized cluster now delegates to `passes/transpose_unary_fanout_orchestration.py`.
+A frozen `TransposeUnaryFanoutContext` contains only ModelIR, layout state, and diagnostics.
+All four cleanup owners are imported directly from `layout_transpose`; the phase module does not import the central lowerer.

+`TRANSPOSE_UNARY_FANOUT_PASS_IDS` is the canonical four-owner sequence, while `active_transpose_unary_fanout_pass_ids` derives the exact expected sequence for each option combination.
+The default attention callback executes unary- passthrough, unary-fanout, and unary-binary-fanout cleanup.
+The explicit post- QDQ call executes layout-transpose, unary-fanout, and unary-binary-fanout cleanup.
+Options remain per-invocation arguments and are not frozen into the context.
+Each builder call creates one fresh `ModelIRPassStateScope` and attaches the identical scope, ModelIR, layout, and diagnostics values to all active immutable invocations.
+The shared executor validates the variant- specific IDs before executing an owner.

+The historical helper is now a ten-line keyword-only delegate with the same `False`/`True` defaults.
+Its attention-recovery callback identity, explicit post-QDQ `True`/`False` call, and all adjacent boundaries are unchanged.
+Architecture accounting moves one syntactic occurrence of every owner to its stable ID while retaining the callback's separate phase multiplicity.
+Both runtime efficiency fixtures now execute the explicit runner and still prove one graph-index build per three-step variant.
+The obsolete direct unary- passthrough import was removed from the central lowerer.

+Sequential validation completed as follows:

+- focused transpose/unary-fanout orchestration: `9 passed in 0.66s`;
+- focused orchestration, ordered architecture, and pass-efficiency:
+  `287 passed in 19.73s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 11.00s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, option semantics, shared- scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory the next still-central post-lowering cluster before any production edit.
+Prefer a small cluster with existing module owners, freeze its complete option/callback/state-scope contract and every runtime boundary, then create characterization and implementation as separate sequentially validated commits.
+Continue to minimize real-model conversion, commit and push only, and do not create a pull request.